climet-eu/lab/README.md

 ## Funding

 The Online Laboratory for Climate Science and Meteorology has been developed as part of [ESiWACE3](https://www.esiwace.eu), the third phase of the Centre of Excellence in Simulation of Weather and Climate in Europe.

+Funded by the European Union.
+This work has received funding from the European High Performance Computing Joint Undertaking (JU) under grant agreement No 101093054.